To read about my weight loss journey, here are the links. Part 1, Part 2, Part 3, Part 4, and Part 5.

 During my first weight loss journey, I played what I called a numbers’ game.
-I was obsessed with the amount of calories in what I was eating but not the nutritional value.
-I would then play the game of it “This doughnut is only 200 calories.” to rationalize why I was eating a doughnut.
-Then I would make sure I would eat 200 less calories later on the day.
+I was obsessed with the number of calories I was eating but not the nutritional value.
+I would then play the game of it, “This doughnut is only 200 calories.” to rationalize why I was eating a doughnut.
+Then I would ensure I eat 200 fewer calories later in the day.
 Another trick I would do was look at a bag of potato chips and then divide it into smaller portions.
 “7 chips equals 70 calories so I’ll only eat that many.”
 I didn’t care about how much fat was in the chips.
-All I cared about was the amount of calories.
+All I cared about was the number of calories.

 Then there was the year I gave up drinking pop.
 I gave it up cold turkey and did great.
 After a year, I picked up my first can and gradually began drinking it again.
-Not a good thing – I was able to maintain my weight and my teeth were in great shape while not drinking pop.
+Not a good thing – I maintained my weight, and my teeth were in great shape while not drinking pop.
 Soon I was drinking a pop a day, sometimes 2 pops a day.
 My favorites changed from time to time.
-By the time I stopped drinking pop 2 months ago, my favorite pop was Coke.
+When I stopped drinking pop 2 months ago, my favorite pop was Coke.

 As I stated 2 months ago, I opened my last pop and drank a sip or two.
 Then I decided it was not worth it and gave it up once again cold turkey.
-I gave my Coke bottles to my sister-in-law so I don’t have the temptation.
+I gave my Coke bottles to my sister-in-la so I didn’t have the temptation.

 I’ve started on another weight loss journey.
-I decided not to just focus on the calories even though I do look at the calories of different foods especially when I’m eating out so I can make the healthiest choices.
+I decided not to just focus on the calories even though I look at the calories of different foods, especially when I’m eating out, so I can make the healthiest choices.
 My changes have come from eating differently and healthier.
-I’ve eaten new things in the past month and have discovered new flavors – kale and quinoa are two of the things.
+I’ve eaten new things in the past month and have discovered new flavors – kale and quinoa are two.

 I also found Slender Kitchen.
 She has meal plans that are based on weight watchers.
 It’s what I’ve been looking for.
 I’ve got plans for breakfast, lunch, and dinner.
 Do I follow them exactly?
-No but at least I’ve got a starting point.
-In the last two weeks I’ve followed those plans, I’ve lost five pounds!
-I’m feeling quite satisfied with the food so there is no overeating.
-Some if the recipes are simple and others require some prep time.
+No, but at least I’ve got a starting point.
+In the last two weeks, I’ve followed those plans and lost five pounds!
+I’m satisfied with the food, so there is no overeating.
+Some of the recipes are simple, and others require some prep time.

-I do realize you need to worry about the calories you are eating versus the amount you are burning.
+I realize you need to worry about the calories you eat versus the amount you burn.
 For me, I need to focus on learning how to eat healthier.